 Compassion for fellow beings is an impossibility if we see ourselves as somehow different.
 First and foremost in the vows of every Buddhist is that, however innumerable all beings are, we vow to save them all.
 The implication is that salvation can never be reached by the individual alone.
 It is a group effort that requires each of us to empty ourselves, to go beyond the imaginations and concerns for self, and embrace the unity found in the emptiness spoken of in the Heart Sutra.

 It may be comforting to think of ourselves as possessing some enduring character with a past, present and future.
 It may give us confidence to believe we are firmly grounded in the reality and understanding of the conventional world around us.
 But, what energy it takes!
-Every moment is spent in a futile attempt to validate the impossible, always blinding us to what is really there.
+Every moment is spent in a futile attempt to validate the impossible, always preventing us from seeing what is really there.

 To surrender, to drop the baggage and allow ourselves to be empty, ultimately negates the suffering engendered by our created image of self.
 Once empty, the world is allowed room to flow, to be experienced in all the wonder it truly is.
 “Perfect and all pervading,” Master Dogen tells us.
 Perhaps it’s time to take him at his word and get on with it.